Explore the City

 Explore the eclectic mix of shops and cafés or hop on a bus to anywhere in the city.
-Go for a walk by the marina or meet the latest litter of kittens at Clark Feed and Seed.
-Ranked as the 5th hottest boomtown with a population under 150,000 and voted #2 in the nation for vitality of small locally owned retail businesses, Bellingham is a happening place.
+Go for a walk by the marina or go shopping for vinyl records at Everyday Music.
+Ranked as the 5th hottest “boomtown” with a population under 150,000 and voted #2 in the nation for vitality of small locally owned retail businesses, Bellingham is a happening place.

-Stroll through Boulevard Park into the Fairhaven area located on the south side of Bellingham.
+Stroll through Boulevard Park into the Fairhaven area located in South Bellingham.
 Historic Fairhaven functions like a small-scale second downtown.
-Alongside the beautiful brick buildings and ample views of Bellingham Bay you’ll find hidden cafés, labyrinthine bookstores, delicious pastries, even a double-decker bus serving fish and chips!
-When the sun shines, the village green is the perfect place to camp out and eat gelato.
-When you’re ready to head downtown, take the boardwalk into the city-center.
+Alongside the beautiful brick buildings and ample views of Bellingham Bay, you’ll find hidden cafés, labyrinthine bookstores, delicious pastries, even a double-decker bus serving fish and chips!
+When the sun shines, the village green is the perfect place to relax and eat gelato.
+When you’re ready to head downtown, take a stroll on the boardwalk into the city-center.

 Exploring Bellingham is easy and free.

-Buses take Western students from campus to all of Bellingham's hot spots: Fairhaven, downtown, the Bellis Fair Mall, movies at Barkley Village, the shores of Lake Whatcom, and much more.
+Buses take Western students from campus to all of Bellingham's hot spots: Fairhaven, downtown, Bellis Fair Mall, Barkley Village, the shores of Lake Whatcom and much more.
 Students love to bike, and you'll find lanes for pedal traffic everywhere in Bellingham.
-Bellingham has tons of bike shops and repair places like the Hub downtown or Western's on-campus Outdoor Center.
+Bellingham has tons of bike shops and repair places like the Outdoor Center, located on campus.